Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 2. Teams shall receive one point for a win, ½ point for a ties and 0 points for a loss or unreported win.
 Forfeits will be a (-2) points.

-3. Losing teams are responsible to review those entries and report errors to their age level coordinator.
+3. Losing teams are responsible to review those entries and report errors to their league.

 12. Standings

-1. Final standings will be based on point totals of league games.
+1. Final standings will be based on winning percentage of league games.

 2. Standings tie breaking procedure shall be determined in the following sequence: